pasha-log/capstone2-backend/project-proposal/PROJECTPROPOSAL.md

 * I need to figure out how the instagram loading bar is made.
 * How would I make it so user sees everytime some other user interacts with their account like liking or commenting on their posts?
 * How exactly would a user await on another user following them back?
+* How do log notifications for every user?
+When someone likes their photo, comments on their photo, likes their comment, tags them.

 ## Hardest Features To Think About:
 * Being able to access the files of the computer, accessing the camera, and having comment chaining for posts.